The Best VPNs for China That Still Work in 2019

 The ‘Great Firewall of China’ (GFW) ensures that all internet is regulated and heavily censored, blocking access to foreign websites and any content anti-government or deemed inappropriate.
 This makes life for citizens, expats, and visitors extremely challenging, as many of the websites and social media channels that they’re accustomed to visiting regularly are now blocked.
 Does Snapchat work in China for example?
 See our list below to find out.

-Blocked websites include:
+Blocked websites and apps include:

 - Google (the entire suite)